GilbertzRivi/lithium-core/docs/kyberbox.md

 Main items for external validation:

-- the PQClean ML-KEM-1024 C implementation
+- the RustCrypto `ml-kem` ML-KEM-1024 implementation
 - the X25519 clamping convention at every store and use site
 - HKDF-SHA256 with the X25519 output as IKM and no explicit salt